jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis3.md

 Eve surrendered to this temptation in exactly the way John describes in [1 John 2:16](1John2#v.16).
 First, she gave in to the lust of the flesh (**saw that it was good for food**), then she gave in to the lust of the eyes (**pleasant to the eyes**), then she gave in to the pride of life (**desirable to make one wise**).
 #enduringword

-Eternal life also eludes *Gilgamesh.
+Eternal life also eludes \*Gilgamesh.
 In the famous epic about him, the death of his friend Enkidu leads him in a search for immortality, which he discovers is unattainable.
 In both of these accounts, being like the gods is viewed in terms of achieving immortality, whereas in the biblical account it is understood in terms of wisdom.
 #johnwalton

+The woman's thoughts in the last moments before the Fall were that she "saw that the ...tree was good."
+Up until now the expression has only been used of God.
+Thus the temptation is not presented as a general rebellion from God's authority but rather a quest for wisdom and "the good" (GK 3202) apart from God's provision.
+#sailhamer

 #### v.7
 >Then the eyes of both of them were opened, and they realized they were naked; so they sewed fig leaves together and made coverings for themselves.